Cameron International: History

 The growing company acquired many different companies into various divisions from 1996 to 1998.
 Ingram Cactus Corporation, Tundra Valve & Wellhead Corporation, Wellhead Services and Marta Company were combined into Cameron.
 Ajax Repair & Supply, General Turbine Systems, PDQ Machine, and certain assets of Enox Technologies were acquired and combined into Cooper Energy Services.
 Daniel Ball Valve and Orbit Valve International were acquired into Cooper Cameron Valves.

 In 1999, the rotating compressor business was sold to Rolls-Royce and Cooper Energy Services merged with Nickles Industrial Manufacturing and purchased Elliot Turbocharger Group, Inc. Three years later, Cooper Cameron Valves acquired Nutron Industries and in 2003, Cooper Energy Services and Cooper Turbocompressor combined to form Cooper Compression.

 In the 21st century, Petreco International was acquired and began operation as a separate division and PCC Flow Technologies, NuFlo Technologies and Dresser Flow Control were acquired and combined into Cooper Cameron Valves and Cameron.

 In 2006, Cooper Cameron Corporation officially changed its name to Cameron International Corporation.

 In 2011, Cameron purchased the Drilling, Offshore, and Power Systems divisions of LeTourneau Technologies.

-In November 2012, Cameron announced plans to carve out its subsea division (and receive $600million from Schlumberger) to form a 60/40 joint venture with Schlumberger's Framo, Surveillance, Flow Assurance and Power and Controls businesses.

-In June 2013, Cameron and Schlumberger announced that OneSubsea, a joint venture to manufacture and develop products, systems and services for the subsea oil and gas market, has received all required regulatory approvals.
-The parties will close the transaction making OneSubsea operational on June 30, 2013.
+In November 2012, Cameron announced plans to carve out its subsea division (and receive $600 million from SLB) to form a 60/40 joint venture with SLB Framo, Surveillance, Flow Assurance and Power and Controls businesses.
+In June 2013, Cameron and SLB entered into a joint venture called OneSubsea that manufactures and develops products, systems, and services for the subsea oil and gas market.
+The parties closeed the transaction making OneSubsea operational on June 30, 2013.

-On January 20, 2014, Cameron announced that its reciprocating compression division, (Cooper-Bessemer Corp's last direct descendant) would be purchased by GE Oil and Gas, and would be in the Downstream Technologies Solutions business unit.

-In August 2014, it was announced that Ingersoll-Rand would acquire Cameron International's centrifugal compression unit for $850 million.

-In April 2016, oilfield services company Schlumberger completed the acquisition of Cameron International for $14.8 billion, in a combination of stock and cash.
+Downturn and merger with SLB

+In 2014, Cameron started facing a downturn in business due to a sharp decrease in oil prices throughout that year, which led to oil drillers sharply decreasing their output and patronization to Cameron.
+As a result, Cameron was forced to lay off many employees and weather a sharp decrease in share price.
+This led to the company to spin off and sell many of its businesses including its reciprocating compression division to GE Oil and Gas, as well as its centrifugal compression unit to Ingersoll-Rand in January and August of 2014 respectively.
+In 2015, the company starting negotiating its acqusition by SLB, which made for a convenient deal since the two companies already had the OneSubsea joint venture.
+SLB was expect to save $900 mn as a result of eliminating operational redundancies and excess drilling capacity upon acquiring Cameron.
+The acquisition would also incorporate Cameron’s pressure valves and blowout preventers into SLB's portfolio.
+In April 2016, SLB completed the acquisition of Cameron International for $14.8 billion, in a combination of stock and cash.